Moumin101/final-project-for-cis/preposal.md

 ## What idea(s) do you have for your final project?

-An on-beat combat demo [inspired/based off of the game HI-FI RUSH] coded and animated in Roblox
+#An on-beat combat demo [inspired/based off of the game HI-FI RUSH] coded and animated in Roblox

 ## If you plan to collaborate with one or two classmates, what are their names?

-nope
+#I don't plan on collaborating with anyone

 ## Do you have any questions of your own?

-nope
+#I don't really have any questions to ask.